-The current version of this Recommendation only provides those functional components (based on G.805) and architectural models required to model Ethernet carried by a SS-PW over hierarchical co-routed bi-directional LSPs in the network scenario provided in annex A.
+The current version of this Recommendation only provides those functional components (based on ITU-T G.805) and architectural models required to model Ethernet carried by a SS-PW over hierarchical co-routed bidirectional LSPs in the network scenario provided in Annex A.

-MPLS-TP supports other clients for LSPs (e.g. IP) and PWs, multi-segment PW (MS-PW) and non-DiffServ Traffic Engineered (TE) LSPs as described in [IETF tp-fw].
+The MPLS-TP supports other clients for LSPs (e.g., IP) and PWs, multi-segment PW (MS-PW) and non-DiffServ traffic engineered (TE) LSPs, as described in [IETF RFC 5921] and [IETF RFC 6215].
 Models for these clients and other modes of operations will be added to future versions of this Recommendation.